waimea-igdaikee/200-dtd-assessment/docs/design.md

 ### Review of Aesthetics

-After getting lots of feedback
+After getting lots of feedback from the public, I can safely say that my

 ### Review of Accessibility

 After doing lots of testing, including getting members of the public to test the site, I can safely say that the website is accessible to all people.
 This testing has involved
-- HTML validation to ensure people on any (remotely modern) browser will be able to view and use the site properly
+- HTML and CSS validation to ensure people on any (remotely modern) browser will be able to view and use the site properly
 - Contrast validation

 ### Review of Functionality